 Litchfield Cavo attorneys believe in a proactive approach to litigation and often resolve employment law disputes early through mediation, arbitration and other forms of alternative dispute resolution.

 An Ounce of Prevention

-Our attorneys believe in a proactive approach to litigation.
-In an effort to protect clients from future employee complaints, the firm evaluates personnel manuals, employment practices and employment contracts, providing thorough risk analysis and ensuring compliance with state and federal laws.
-Additionally, our firm conducts employee awareness training sessions and seminars to prevent future discrimination claims.
+To protect clients from future employee complaints, our attorneys evaluate personnel manuals, employment practices and employment contracts, provide a thorough risk analysis of potential issues and oversee compliance with state and federal laws.
+Our attorneys also offer comprehensive advice to employers regarding best practices and conduct awareness training sessions to prevent future disputes.